-Education is important to me and for that reason I am the business partner of two local schools, Hammett Bowen Elementry and Liberty Middle Schools, for many years now.
+Education is important to me, and for that reason, I have been the business partner of two local schools, Hammett Bowen Elementary and Liberty Middle Schools, for many years now.

 I was born and raised in Guatemala.
 My parents are German, so I speak English, Spanish, and German.
 My husband and I moved to Ocala in 1999 and have raised our family here.
 We have two wonderful children, Ian and Anna Sofia.
 Our family loves to water ski, hike, and travel.
-We have an adorable dachshund, Frida, and three cats: Pablo, Fritz, and Pina.
-Because I grew up in a household that loved music and art, all my pets are named after artists.
+We have an adorable dachshund, Vinny, and a cat, Pina.
+Because I grew up in a household that loved music and art, all of my pets are named after artists.

 When I’m not at work, I like to exercise, read, and play the piano.
 Because I love to use my hands in creative projects, I also volunteer with set productions at the Ocala Civic Theater.